 How do you write a good Research Proposal?

-When writing your research proposal you have to include all the 10 elements of a research proposal (mentioned above in this article) that would be considered crucial when writing your completed research report.
+When writing your research proposal you have to include all the 10 elements of a research proposal, formulated from the article on research proposal writing published by Birmingham University.
 Each element would have to be sufficiently descriptive so as to provide the selection committee with adequate information to determine how legitimate and beneficial your research would be.
 Ideally, your research findings and your analysis would be the only missing element in your research proposal.
 Focus on writing your research proposal in language that has clarity, consistency, and persuasiveness, as your proposal would also be evaluated on how well you are able to write.

 Every research proposal, irrespective of the topic of research and research methodology, should deal with the following three elements: